 In 2014 some of the team joined 'Ghosthunting Cornwall' for a night of research at Bodmin Gaol.

-The Victorian gaol was built in 1779 on the edge of Bodmin moor.
-The days of the gaol as not only a public correctional facility but also a Naval prison are now consigned to the history books, along with the stories of those that rightly or wrongly fell foul of the law and passed through its gates.
+The Victorian gaol was built in 1779 on the edge of Bodmin Moor.
+The days of the gaol as a public correctional facility and Naval prison are now consigned to the history books, along with the stories of those that rightly, or wrongly fell foul of the law and passed through the gates.
 The gaol was closed for the last time to inmates in 1927.

-Our night at the gaol was quiet but fascinating with only really the bats for company!
+Our night at the gaol was quiet, but fascinating with only the resident bats for company!

 Find out more about Bodmin Gaol here.